-Φ when grading a road, work to mapped dieback occurrence boundaries Road/track maintenance (preferred).
-If the road is not able to be interpreted, only push material downslope Roa frequently check and fill in potholes and puddles using uninfested/low risk material Where practicable construct roads/tracks: ion to remain within the infested or unprotectable categories truct low in the profile such as parallel to a riparian zone Road/track construction with a rumble strip at the entry to protectable areas so loose soil falls away prior to entry rack with high crown for better drainage ad/1 with deep roadside drains and coarse material to minimise erosion Ro with off-shoot drains preferentially located towards the base of the slope that are sealed (if viable) Green bridge Construct a green bridge over an infested or unprotectable portion of road/track or over an area that is likely to become boggy with frequent access use sealed or well-formed roads te avoid muddy puddles and creek crossings Plan route have a contingency plan for worst case scenarios (i.e. getting bogged) Plan schedule access as far as possible during dry conditions communicate planned route to staff and contractors with maps and/or signs conduct the activity in split-phase cess establish Clean on Entry (COE) point(s) to restrict access to carriers that meet cleandown standards Restrict aco control access using gates, fencing (full or partial) or barriers such as mounding, concrete blocks, boulders, logs or trenching Rest close access permanently using gates and/or ripping/rehabilitating first 100m of track quarantine an area
+Road/track maintenance when grading a road, work to mapped dieback occurrence boundaries (preferred).
+If the road is not able to be interpreted, only push material downslope frequently check and fill in potholes and puddles using uninfested/low risk material Road/track Where practicable construct roads/tracks: construction to remain within the infested or unprotectable categories low in the profile such as parallel to a riparian zone with a rumble strip at the entry to protectable areas so loose soil falls away prior to entry with high crown for better drainage with deep roadside drains and coarse material to minimise erosion with off-shoot drains preferentially located towards the base of the slope that are sealed (if viable) Green bridge Construct a green bridge over an infested or unprotectable portion of road/track or over an area that is likely to become boggy with frequent access Plan route use sealed or well-formed roads avoid muddy puddles and creek crossings have a contingency plan for worst case scenarios (i.e. getting bogged) schedule access as far as possible during dry conditions communicate planned route to staff and contractors with maps and/or signs Restrict conduct the activity in split-phase access establish Clean on Entry (COE) point(s) to restrict access to carriers that meet cleandown standards control access using gates, fencing (full or partial) or barriers such as mounding, concrete blocks, boulders, logs or trenching close access permanently using gates and/or ripping/rehabilitating first 100m of track quarantine an area